 Clairity Click-it and Bloomerang

-The upcoming Martin Luther King Day holiday in the U.S. has me thinking about freedom.
+The recent conflation of Inauguration Day and the Martin Luther King Day holiday in the U.S. has me thinking about freedom.
 And also the push/pull between freedom and responsibility.
 Freedom without responsibility (i.e., being held responsible for your actions) doesn’t work well for anyone but one person.
 Responsibility without freedom is stressful.
 To work well, they need to play well together.
 Neither freedom nor responsibility are given; they’re taken.

 What will you do to achieve the necessary balance to keep your organization, your community, and our world in check?